NikolayVoynov/NikolayVoynov/README.md

    }

 💪 public String strengths() {
-    return "Visionary Problem-Solver: I like setting goals and challenge myself.
+    return "Visionary Problem-Solver: Like setting goals and challenge myself.
-            Skill Development Advocate - I took the responsibility to organize and conduct several trainings for company personnel.
+            Skill Development Advocate - Took the responsibility to organize and conduct several in-house company trainings.
             Opportunity-Focused: Thinking about the opportunities, that every difficulty provides.";
    }